 What Is Balanced Audio?

 Balanced audio is a professional standard of sending audio signals from one device to another.
-Balanced audio utilizes one ground/shield wire and two wires to transport the audio signal: one to carry the audio signal and the other to carry the audio signal is opposite polarity.
+Balanced audio utilizes one ground/shield wire and two wires to transport the audio signal: one to carry the audio signal and the other to carry the audio signal in opposite polarity.
 Balanced inputs utilize differential amplifiers to combine the differences between the two signal wires into a usable signal.
-Any interference or noise present in both audio wires is cancelled out by the balanced input!
+The balanced input cancels out any interference or noise present in both audio wires!

 Balanced audio cables have 3 pins (conductive wires and connections in the cable):

 - Pin 2 is “hot,” carrying the positive audio signal